How to Get A Divorce in Ontario

 You should also remember that it takes about 4 to 8 weeks to get a Divorce Clearance certificate from Central Divorce Registry in Ottawa.
 Thereafter the matter is set down for a hearing before a Divorce Judge based on the judge’s availability.

 Tip 8: Can you file a Divorce Online?

 Yes, you can file an Online Divorce.
 We get this question a lot “How to file for divorce in Ontario online?”
 The Government of Ontario has initiated a project whereby you can file online Divorce in Ontario.

 You can also start your Online Divorce in Ontario with Shaikh Law by Completing our online Divorce Application form and we will take care of everything else.

 Retaining a Good Divorce Lawyer in Toronto cannot be emphasized enough.
 It is possible to File for Divorce in Ontario without a Lawyer but Divorce Lawyers are trained to handle Family Cases and they will be responsible to ensure that your Divorce Application is not rejected.

 At Shaikh Law, we make sure that your Divorce Application is not rejected.
-Our Lawyers are ranked among the best Divorce Lawyers in Toronto because we stand by our word to ensure the Divorce Application is granted, if it is refused for any reason we will refund your Legal fees in Full.
-We have a 100% success rate for our Divorce Applications filed across GTA.
+If it is refused for any reason we will refund your legal fees in full.